MFront

 , it

-is convenient to be able to analyse its content rapidly.
+is convenient to be able to analyze its content rapidly.
 This can be

 done in python